-This has been a popular recipe of mine at home since the time when I was not even half as enthusiast as I am now with respect to cooking.
-My parents-in-laws loved my kacha kolar kofta from the very first time they had it many years ago; even long before we tied the knot (I may have unknowingly won some brownie points by treating them with this kacha kolar kofta during that time!)
-They never fail to mention this dish whenever it comes to talk about my cooking.
+This raw banana kofta has been a popular recipe of mine at home since the time when I was not even half as enthusiast as I am now with respect to cooking.
+My parents-in-laws loved my kacha kolar kofta from the very first time they had it many years ago; even long before we tied the knot (I may have unknowingly won some brownie points by treating them with this kacha kolar kofta during that time!)!
+They never fail to mention this raw banana kofta whenever it comes to talk about my cooking.

-If you are new to this, I urge you to give it a try.
+If you are new to koftas, I urge you to give this raw banana kofta a try.
 Raw banana is not a very loved vegetable in general, but it is extremely good source of iron.
-Take my words on it that if you make these vegetable meatballs with raw banana, even the strictest banana hater will love it to bits!
+Take my words on it that if you make these vegetable meatballs with raw banana, even the strongest banana hater will love it to bits!
 This preparation would not even make them feel that they are eating a bland veggie like raw banana.
 So, you see – healthy food can be tasty as well!
+Enjoy!

 - Raw banana – 2, medium sized